lindgr3n/heroes-of-vue/docs/tutorial/README.md

 Inspired by Angular [Tour of Heroes](https://angular.io/tutorial#tutorial-tour-of-heroes) I wanted to make my own twist on it and in the same time give a shout-out to some of the people behind Vue!

-So here is the story of the heroes of Vue!
+So here is the story of the Heroes of Vue!

+## The beginning

 In this first part we will build the application using just one file!
 Crazy you would say.
 No node_modules black hole :O Just bare with me :)

-Full application exist here [demo](/tutorial-parts).
-Checkout the repo [here](https://github.com/lindgr3n)
+Full application exist here [demo](/tutorial-parts/full-app.html).
+Want dive into the code direct?
+Here is the repo [here](https://github.com/lindgr3n/heroes-of-vue)

-What we will be learning
+What we will be learning:

-* Using Vue using just one html file
+* Using Vue with just one html file
 * Creating components
 * Computed properties
 * Set up routing using Vue-router